Tamil Nadu Muslim Munnetra Kazhagam

 Tamil Nadu Muslim Munnetra Kazhagam (Tamil Nadu Muslim Progress Conference) or TMMK is a Muslim non-governmental organisation established in the state of Tamil Nadu in India in 1995.
 The TMMK has described itself in news releases as "a mass based" organisation.

 Background

 The objective of TMMK is to protect the rights of the Muslim community in a democratic manner.
 TMMK has its branch offices in all the districts of Tamil Nadu and in several villages of the state.
 It also has its foreign offices in Malaysia, Kuwait, Saudi Arabia and other Persian Gulf countries and has more than 1 lakh members.
 It was involved in Tsunami relief work and does social services including blood donation camps, eye camps and free ambulance services for the poor.
+Dignified Burial and Cremation Services One of TMMK's most significant contributions was the management of deceased COVID-19 victims.Volunteers were trained to perform rituals according to the specific religious beliefs of the deceased, whether it involved a traditional burial or assistance with cremation at a crematorium.TMMK's existing network of free and low-cost ambulances became a lifeline during the pandemic.The TMMK medical wing's "108-style" ambulance service and their volunteer-led burial teams received formal appreciation from various district collectors and police officials across Tamil Nadu for their role in managing the crisis.

 Rallies and protests

 TMMK invites public to hold peaceful protests and demonstrations for demanding rights of Muslims.
 In February 2005, the TMMK urged the then-Chief Minister Jayalalithaa Jayaram to direct the Wakf Board to send all its communications only in the Tamil language to the administrators of mosques.
 A March 2007 rally organised by the TMMK in New Delhi drew support from the Association of Indian Muslims (AIM) of America.
 The TMMK has campaigned for the reservation of seats in educational institutions and the ear-marking of entrepreneurship schemes for Muslims in Tamil Nadu as per the recommendations of the Sachar Committee.
 The Tamil Nadu Thawheedh Jamaath (TNTJ) has been termed "a breakaway group" of the organisation.

 Every year TMMK observes the anniversary of Babri Masjid demolition in a peaceful manner.
 These protests draw huge number of people from across the Tamil Nadu state and demand the arrest of 68 perpetrators including Atal Bihari Vajpayee, Balasaheb Thackeray, LK Advani and Murli Manohar Joshi as implicated by Liberhan commission.
 The organisation has also stages many protests for the protection Tamil Nadu fishermen and dalits.